The fixation time of a strongly beneficial allele in a structured population: Proof of Theorem

-While Lemma~\ref{l:1} dealt with the establishment phase of allele $\mathpzc B$ in a colony and Lemmata~\ref{l:4} and~\ref{l:2} {are} good for the final fixation phase, the following lemma links up these two phases.
+While Lemma~\ref{l:1} dealt with the initial phase in which allele $\mathpzc B$ is established in a colony, and Lemmata~\ref{l:4} and~\ref{l:2} {are} good for the final phase of fixation, the following lemma links up these two phases.